oceanprotocol/docs/content/concepts/architecture.md

 In the **publish** step, the publisher invokes **Ocean Datatoken Factory** to deploy a new datatoken to the chain.
 To save gas fees, it uses [ERC1167](https://eips.ethereum.org/EIPS/eip-1167) proxy approach on the **ERC20 datatoken template**.
 The publisher then mints datatokens.

 The publisher runs their own **Ocean Provider** or can use one deployed by Ocean Protocol.
-In the **download** step, Provider software needs to retrieve the data service URL given a datatoken address.
+In the **download** step or while running C2D job, Provider software needs to retrieve the data service URL given a datatoken address.
 One approach would be for the publisher to run a database.
 However, this adds another dependency.
-To avoid this, the Provider encrypts the URL and it URL on-chain.
+To avoid this, the Provider encrypts the URL and this encrpyted URL gets published on-chain.

 To initiate the **consume** step, the data consumer sends 1.0 datatokens to the Provider wallet.
 Then they make a service request to the Provider.
 The Provider loads the encrypted URL, decrypts it, and provisions the requested service (send static data, or enable a compute-to-data job).